Vision problems? Check your medications

 Hydroxychloroquine (Plaquenil) treats rheumatoid arthritis, lupus and other autoimmune disorders.
 It also treats malaria.
 Hydroxychloroquine can cause serious eye problems including damage to the optic nerve and retina and corneal deposits.

 Physicians who prescribe Plaquenil advise their patients to have yearly eye exams while they are being treated with it.
+A dilated fundus examination is a necessary part of the vision examination.

 If your vision changes, see your eye doctor